jonathanstyu/jonathanstyu.github.com/_posts/other/2015-05-22-things-i-think-about-taiwan.md

 **3) AirBnB is truly, really something special.**

-I stayed at a hotel and an Airbnb and while both experiences were great, i think the Airbnb was significantly cheaper.
+I stayed at a hotel and an Airbnb and while both experiences were great, I think the Airbnb was significantly cheaper.
 (Though there was a mosquito bug bite problem that I had.)
+It was easy to get to the room and the guy who managed it left me a few instructions and then went on his merry little way.
+No hassle.

 **4) Pointing is not a way to order food.**